How to Build Emotional Agility and Adapt to Life’s Shifting Moments

 Can emotional agility help with decision-making under pressure?

 Yes, emotional agility improves your ability to pause, assess your feelings, and make decisions based on what truly matters to you.
-This calm clarity is especially useful when you’re under pressure and need to think quickly without being overwhelmed by stress or fear.
+This calm clarity is instrumental when you’re under pressure and need to think quickly without being overwhelmed by stress or fear.

-Is emotional agility the same as emotional intelligence?
+Is building emotional agility the same as emotional intelligence?

 Not exactly.
-While both are closely related, emotional intelligence generally refers to the ability to recognize and manage emotions in yourself and others.
-Emotional agility focuses more on how you deal with your own inner emotional experience, acknowledging it, and making thoughtful choices.
+While both are closely related, emotional intelligence generally refers to the ability to recognize and manage your own and others’ emotions.
+Emotional agility focuses more on how you deal with your inner emotional experience —acknowledging it and making thoughtful choices.